Skip to content

 Cloud-IAM Console - Upload Custom Extension

-2. Select the deployment that should receive the custom extension
+2. Select the Keycloak deployment where you want to upload the custom extension

 1. Build your custom extension (for the example extension is available in /home/user/projects/cloud-iam/extension/target/extension.jar)